-For seasoned riders, they might be an afterthought, just get whatever’s on sale and throw in in your saddlebag or pack.
-For newbies, they may seem like an “extra” that only serious riders need… until you find yourself on the side of the road or trail trying desperately to pry a flat tire off of a rim with your bare hands.
+For seasoned riders, they might seem like an afterthought, just get whatever’s on sale and throw it in your saddlebag or pack.
+For newbies, they may seem like an “extra” that only serious riders need… until you find yourself on the side of the road or trail with quickly-dwindling tire pressure and a need for a new tube.

 Tire levers allow you to quickly—and cleanly—remove your tire from your rim with significantly less effort.
 They save your fingers, your tire rim, and possibly, the rest of your ride.
 And after testing a lot of them, here are our picks for the very best tire levers for every type of cyclist…